hackclub/hackxpansion/website/src/lib/content/docs/quickstart/first-driver.md

         // we don't use any busses
         let _ = bus_allocator;

-        // You can also spawn new tasks here
+        // You can also spawn new tasks here which run on core 1
+        // Apps and resource method calls run on core 0, so you can use both cores
+        // Use embassy sync types to communicate between tasks

         Ok(())
     }